damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 #### What Does Turbolinks Achieve?

 With TurboLinks, clicking a link won't navigate to a new page in the default browser `GET` request way.
 Instead, Turbolinks will replace the `body` tag of your app with the new content.
 All your Javascript is loaded one time, when using the asset pipeline.
 This usually only loads some small HTML and JavaScript.
 On GitLab, our pages would load an average of 20kb on each page load versus the full JavaScript file size of 800kb+.
 Turbolinks is a great solution for many projects.
 When you start introducing slightly more complex Javascript it becomes a pain.
+We did speed tests on pages with Turbolinks and without Turbolinks and we found that the pages without Turbolinks performed better.
+We discovered that Turbolinks works well when you don't have a lot of event listeners to manage.
+To add to this, we will be able to make our pages even faster in the future because we will divide the Javascript up between pages better with the help of webpack.
+We were previously writing a lot of extra code to handle all of Turbolink's problems and we can remove that code now.

 #### The problem we need to solve